 Complete Streets is an approach to design a community so all users can stay safe on the road - including pedestrians, bicyclists, motorists and transit riders of all ages and abilities.
-There is no one-size-fits-all formula for success.
-A complete street in a rural area looks quite different from a complete street in area, but both balance safety and convenience for everyone using the road.
+There is no one-size-fits-all approach for success.
+A complete street in a rural area looks different from a complete street in urban area, but both balance safety and convenience for everyone using the road.

 Complete Streets are streets for everyone.
 A complete street may include: sidewalks, bike lanes (or wide paved shoulders), special bus lanes, comfortable and accessible public transportation stops, frequent and safe crossing opportunities, median islands, accessible pedestrian signals, curb extensions, narrower travel lanes, roundabouts, and more.